Frivox1/coin_control/README.md

 ## Introduction

 Coin Control is a centralised platform designed to help you manage all your accounts.
 The application allows you to keep track of your finances effortlessly, using graphical representations for greater financial control and insight.
-The application is currently only available in English, but other languages are planned for the future.

 ## Features